Parks and Recreation

 As a result of the efforts of the staff of the Parks and Recreation Department, Mountain Brook residents and visitors will enjoy the finest park system and recreational facilities in the Birmingham area and in the State of Alabama.

 The City of Mountain Brook, the Friends of Jemison Park, and many donors have put over $2.7 million into making this trail better overall for everyone.
-We appreciate your patience during the last several months as we made this plan a reality.
+We are so excited about the new and improved trail!

 Renovations of the Jemison Trail include:

 Changed the 5' concrete trail to a 9' wide asphalt trail.
-This will make it much more comfortable to walk with friends and pass other groups.
+This makes it much more comfortable to walk with friends and pass other groups.

 Rerouted the trail in some areas to take advantage of better views of the creek and less flooding.
-It also moves it further away from the traffic and sewer lids.
+It also moved it further away from the traffic and sewer lids.

 Additional parking has been added along the parkway with some designated handicap spaces and paved access to the trail.